Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Singularity formation

 \section{Singularity formation}

-Our main results in this section show that for Ricci flow solutions originating from initial data satisfying our Closeness Assumptions, all singularities are Type-I, with $|\mc S^2_-|=0$ at the singular time $T<\infty$.
+In this section, we investigate finite-time singularity formation for Ricci flow solutions originating from initial data satisfying our Closeness Assumptions, with the objective --- not fully achieved --- of proving that all such singularities are Type-I, with $|\mc S^2_-|=0$ at the singular time $T<\infty$.
 This requires some work, for the following reason.
 Away from the special fibers $\mc S^2_\pm$, the geometry of $(\mc S^2\tilde\times\mc S^2,G)$ is that of $(a,b)\times\mc S^3$.
 So without appropriate assumptions on the initial data, it is highly plausible that neckpinch singularities like those analyzed in~\cite{IKS14} could develop at a fiber $\{s_0\}\times\mc S^3$ far from $\mc S^2_-$.
-Our results in this section rule out this possibility for solutions originating from initial data satisfying our Closeness Assumptions.
+As explained below, we do not expect this possibility occurs for solutions originating from initial data satisfying our Closeness Assumptions.

-As shown in \cite{SW11} and as noted above, the behavior of K\"ahler solutions depends strongly on whether $|\mc S^2_+| < 3|\mc S^2_-|$, $|\mc S^2_+| = 3|\mc S^2_-|$, or $|\mc S^2_+| > 3|\mc S^2_-|$.
+As proved in \cite{SW11} and as noted above, the behavior of K\"ahler solutions depends strongly on whether $|\mc S^2_+| < 3|\mc S^2_-|$, $|\mc S^2_+| = 3|\mc S^2_-|$, or $|\mc S^2_+| > 3|\mc S^2_-|$.
 It follows from part~(d) of our Closeness Assumptions that the solutions we study have $|\mc S^2_+| > 3|\mc S^2_-|$ initially.
-Our first result in this section shows that this threshold condition is preserved by the flow, even for non-K\"ahler solutions, provided they originate from initial data satisfying the Closeness Assumptions.
+Our first result in this section proves that this threshold condition is preserved by the flow, even for non-K\"ahler solutions, provided they originate from initial data satisfying the Closeness Assumptions.

 \begin{lemma} Solutions originating from initial data satisfying our Closeness Assumptions satisfy

 for as long as they exist. \end{lemma}

 \begin{proof} We recall that